Conservation Commission / Conservation Agent

 All residents are reminded that the Webster Conservation Commission must review any proposed projects in or near wetland resource areas or within the 100 foot buffer zone.

-Working without Conservation Approval will result in an $800 fine.
+Working without Conservation Approval can result in fines.